kons0276/Web-Prototype---kea/README.md

 # Web-Prototype---kea
-A simple web prototype for an assignment in KEA (School Of Design & Technology).
+A simple web prototype for an assignment in KEA (School Of Design & Technology Copenhagen).
 Uses plain HTML, CSS3 &amp; JS.

 - Hand coded HTML, CSS, JS hosted on GitHub and your own domain.
 - Must contain at least one form with different input types.